 Fashions, up-to-date and ahead-of-date, will be on display at the meeting of the Women's Club, to be held at the Forest Hills Inn, at 2 o'clock, Monday afternoon, Feb.
 4. Best & Co. are sending out the best models in order to display the newest styles in the most attractive way.
 The Ampico will furnish the music during the fashion show.
 A special musical program will be rendered during the afternoon through the courtesy of Knabe & Co.
+The meeting is to be held at the Inn through the courtes. & Co.
 The meeting is to be held at the Inn through the courtesy of the management.

 The current readings chapter will meet on Wednesday, Feb.
 13, at the home of Mrs. G. H. Dorr, 35 Exeter Street, when Mrs. Robert C. Adams will review the works of Katherine Mansfield.
+Mrs. Speir Whitaker will be assistant hostes.
+The Mansheld.
 Mrs. Speir Whitaker will be assistant hostess.
-The same chapter will meet at the home of Mrs. S. E. Davenbort, Jr., 20 Groton Street, on Tuesday afternoon, Feb.
-26, when Mrs. Alden H. Vose will review "The Able McLaughlins" by Margaret Wilson.
+The same chapter will meet at the home of Mrs. S. E. Davenport, Jr., 20 Groton Street, on Tuesday afternoon.
+Feb.
+26, when Mrs. Alden H. Vose will review "The Able McLaughlins" by Mar-garet Wilson.
 Mrs. Nugent Fallon will assist the hostess.

-The philanthropic chapter will meet Wednesday.
+The philanthropic chapter will meet Wednesdav.
 Feb.
 20, 3 p. m., at the home of the chairman, Mrs. John M. McMillin.